aidien-glitch/first-documentation/docs/page-1.md

 ---
-title: Coconut Chickpea Chapati Delight with a Guac Surprise
+title: Vegeterian option
 ---

-# Coconut Pigeon Pea Chapati Delight with a Guac Surprise !
+# Coconut Pigeon Pea Chapati Delight !

 Indulge in a mouthwatering fusion of flavors with our delectable dish.
 It features a perfectly crafted wheat flatbread, known as chapati, embracing a generous serving of creamy coconut-infused pigeon peas, affectionately referred to as 'mbaazi wa nazi' in Swahili.
-Complementing this culinary delight is a side of our velvety guacamole.
 The coconut mbaazi, a cherished staple in Swahili culture, traditionally pairs harmoniously with mahamris, rice or, of course, the ever-beloved chapati.

 ## Ingredients